Why State-Run Vaccine Delivery Could Be Bumpy

 If the stakes weren’t so high, it would be a prime moment for government nerds to opine on the merits of federalism and states’ rights.
 On one hand, if the whole point of a whole-of-government push to find a vaccine was to marshal resources for record-speed discovery, the splintered delivery of this incredible scientific breakthrough may yield plenty of speed bumps.
 On the other, small-government conservatives regularly preach that states know their populations better than Washington, and that local leadership is more responsive to parochial needs.

 But those same forces are why such a localized approach could get messy.
 While Dr. Anthony Fauci doesn’t give a hoot about lobbying or protests, elected state officials do.
 Which means each and every state is open to implementing a system that minimizes friction, maximizes goodwill and perhaps incorporates science when it is convenient.
 Uber, for example, is lobbying states to treat its drivers as essential workers and giving them earlier access to the vaccine.
-The divide between the elderly and the essential could be a dividing line for which has stronger clout in state capitals.
+The divide between the elderly and the essential illustrates a gap between who has stronger clout in state capitals.
 Even members of Congress — who are working in a office complex that is a super-spreader — are debating whether they should avail themselves of priority access to the shots.

-To be sure, federal recommendations, such as prioritizing delivery for health care workers and high-risk populations, were taken into account in state capitals and their health departments.
+To be sure, federal recommendations, like prioritizing delivery for health care workers and high-risk populations, were taken into account in state capitals and their health departments.
 But the decision on how to administer these vaccines is largely on the states, which filed preliminary plans with the Centers for Disease Control and Prevention.
 Those plans are imperfect at best.
 Less than a third of the states included any estimates in those plans for how many providers would be in the vaccination chain, only a quarter had plans in place to make sure the vaccines reach under-served populations and only half of the states had a vaccination registration system ready to track doses, according to a Kaiser Family Foundation review of the ever-evolving playbooks.

 The disparity is incredible.
 Some states, like Pennsylvania and Minnesota, released just a few pages of summary of their plans to vaccinate residents.
 New Jersey’s plan is 182 pages.
 Wyoming’s is 33.